MXE (MPC eXecution Environment)

 #[instruction]

-macro to designate them as confidential instructions.
+macro to designate them as encrypted instructions.
 Examples: vote counting,

 work to clusters, and manages callbacks and finalization.
 You interact with it